 Learn more about mammogram results with the help of specialists here at Cobb Women’s Health.
-Call us for more information or schedule an appointment online.
+Call us for more information or request an appointment online.
 We are conveniently located at 1810 Mulkey Road, Suite 102, in Austell, Georgia.

-An Ob-Gyn may recommend a mammogram for two reasons: 1) as a screening test to check for breast cancer in asymptomatic women and 2) as a diagnostic test to check lumps or other symptoms that have been detected.
+An gynecologist may recommend a mammogram for two reasons: 1) as a screening test to check for breast cancer in asymptomatic women and 2) as a diagnostic test to check lumps or other symptoms that have been detected.
 Women that are at average risk of breast cancer should have annual screening mammograms beginning at age 40; those with a higher risk may start screening at a younger age.

 BI-RADS stands for Breast Imaging Reporting and Database System, a scoring system used to explain mammogram results.
 While a mammogram can’t confirm a breast cancer diagnosis, it can help to identify abnormalities.

 The categories in a BI-RADS score run from 0 to 6.
 A score ranging from 0 to 2 is the most common result in women aged 40 and above and indicates normal results or that any abnormal results are benign.
 With a score of 3 or above, a follow-up visit or biopsy is recommended to determine the next steps.

 Category 0 – indicates an inadequate test; the images may have been difficult to read or interpret.
 A BI-RADS score of 0 will require additional tests and images to provide a final assessment.

 Category 1 – confirms that the mammogram results are negative.
 There is no cancer and the breasts are of equal density.
 Regular screenings should still be done.

 Category 2 – also shows a normal result.
 There are no indications of cancer, but benign cysts or masses may have been detected and noted in the report.
 The note will be used as a comparison for any future results.
 Routine visits are still suggested with this score.